Skip to main content

 diff

-Review pending changes in 'git diff' format.
+Review pending changes in 'git diff' format or in a local browser UI.

 plandex diff

-Review pending changes in a TUI.
+--ui/-u: Review pending changes in a local browser UI.

 apply